ClusterlessHQ/clusterless/README.md

 # Clusterless

+## Status

+This project is under active development and considered alpha if not pre-alpha.

+Please do play around with this project in order to provide early feedback, but do expect things to change until we hit 1.0 release.

+See the [ROADMAP](ROADMAP.md) for planned capabilities.

+## About

-A tool for deploying scalable and secure data-processing workloads for continuously arriving data, across clouds.
+Clusterless is a tool for deploying scalable and secure data-processing workloads for continuously arriving data, across clouds.

-By standardizing the metadata as new data arrives, workloads can be implemented behind a consistent interface, and can be easily deployed to listen for upstream availability events.
+By standardizing the metadata as new data arrives, workloads can be implemented behind a consistent interface, and can be easily deployed to listen for upstream availability events and fire new events to downstream listeners.

-Not only can heterogeneous workloads can be chained together, they can be:
+Not only can heterogeneous workloads can be chained together via events, they can be:

-- back-filled - after deployment (of new dataset version)
+- back-filled - a new workload (or version) can run against historical data
-- replayed - to correct for changes
+- replayed - a fixed workload can re-run over a range of data to correct for an error in place
-- checked for gaps - due to upstream failures
+- checked for gaps - missing data can be accounted for by walking the upstream dependencies
 - enabled/disabled - trivially pause or restart event listening
+- versioned - new versions of workloads can be deployed without interfering with existing production pipelines
+- tested - either locally before deployment, or using our [scenario tool](clusterless-scenario/README.md), as part of a full pipeline

-Where workloads can be:
+Where workloads:

-- reformatting (say from text to parquet)
+- reformat data (say from text to parquet)
-- repartitioning for improved accessibility and performance (group the data by new partition keys)
+- repartition data for improved accessibility and performance (group the data by new partition keys)
-- feature extraction
+- perform feature extraction via custom code
-- training and validation
+- execute training and validation (via custom Python or simply calling SageMaker)
-- GDPR support via tokenization or retention enforcement
+- enforce GDPR (privacy) compliance (via identity tokenization and retention)

 And can be implemented as: